To Register for Classes call Ruth at (702) 685-7573

-Mondays 6:00-9:00 pm: Beginners and Intermediates with Beth Bishop and Chris Winter.
+Mondays 6:00-9:00 pm: Pottery Class for Beginners and Intermediates with Beth Bishop and Chris Winter.

-Tuesdays 10:00-1:00 pm: Intermediates with Frank Polito and Beth Bishop.
-(Beginners are welcome)
+Tuesdays 10:00-1:00 pm: Pottery Class for Intermediates with Amy Kline and Beth Bishop.

-Thursday’s 6:00 – 9:00 pm: Beginners and Intermediates with Anthony Urango and Beth Bishop.
+Thursday’s 6:00 – 9:00 pm: Pottery Class for Beginners and Intermediates with Anthony Urango and Beth Bishop.

-Saturday 10:00-1:00 pm: Beginners and Intermediates with Brian Ayriss and Beth Bishop.
+Saturday 10:00-1:00 pm: Pottery Class for Beginners and Intermediates with Brian Ayriss and Beth Bishop.

 Pottery Tool Kit: You can also purchase tool kits from other places as long as it’s a kit made by Kemper.
 They have the best quality tool kits.
 The tools in the other kits are not sharp enough to work with.